aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration_with_dkg.md

 ## Function `finish`

-Apply buffered on-chain configs.
+Apply buffered on-chain configs (except for ValidatorSet, which is done inside <code><a href="reconfiguration.md#0x1_reconfiguration_reconfigure">reconfiguration::reconfigure</a>()</code>).
-Re-enable on-chain config changes.
+Re-enable validator set changes.
-Trigger the default reconfiguration to enter the new epoch.
+Run the default reconfiguration to enter the new epoch.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="reconfiguration_with_dkg.md#0x1_reconfiguration_with_dkg_finish">finish</a>(<a href="account.md#0x1_account">account</a>: &<a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>)